HJebbour/HP-ProDesk-400-G1-Hackintosh-every-macOS/README.md

 - **Please note that legacy GPUs need CSM/Legacy Boot to be enabled in the BIOS settings, otherwise you will get a blank screen when you boot the computer.**

-- If you don't want to buy an old GPU, you can use the iGPU (Intel HD 4600), which is supported from OS X Mountain Lion 10.8 up to macOS Monterey 12, and can be used on macOS Ventura and Sonoma with OCLP.
+- If you don't want to buy an old GPU, you can use the iGPU (Intel HD 4600), which is supported from OS X Mountain Lion 10.8 up to macOS Monterey 12, and can be used on macOS Ventura through Sequoia with OCLP.
 On Mac OS X Lion 10.7 and earlier it runs fine but without hardware acceleration (QE/CI).

 - **Fun fact:** If you install Mac OS X Tiger, Leopard, and/or Snow Leopard from another Mac OS X using "OSInstall.mpkg" you will get the welcome video intro without a compatible GPU (hardware acceleration).